notcamelcase01/Assignment4/README.md

 **Notes**
-- All data is stored in commma separated files (*.csv)
+- All data is stored in comma separated value files (*.csv)
 - Tables in PDF aren't captured because of smaller horizontal size of A4 page.
 Refer to `output_data`